 This week sees the arrival of the new artwork for Anúna’s third/fourth album Omnis.
 The CD has had no less than five, yes, five separate covers and three released versions.
 You can see the original artwork at the bottom of this article.
 You may justifiably ask why have a sixth cover?

 This new cover was actually intended to be the first one, and despite being pretty off-the-wall now, at the time it fitted into my own view of what Anúna was.
-You see, in 1995 we were pretty cool, so creating an image such as this would have fitted very much into the ethos that I had created for us.
-I can’t remember why I didn’t include it as I had planned, but I suspect it was because Omnis was created when Anúna were involved in Riverdance, and the association between both projects wasn’t pleasant.
+In 1995 we were pretty cool, so creating an image such as this would have fitted very much into the ethos that I had created.
+Anything was possible.
+I can’t remember why I didn’t include it as I had planned, but I suspect it was because Omnis was created when Anúna were involved in Riverdance.

-I remember that Dúlamán and Geantraí were originally one single piece, but needing another up tempo number forced me to split the song in half.
-Some of the material was wildly odd – O Viridissima was like a banshee conference, while Tenebrae III sounded like it had fallen off the soundtrack of 2001: a Space Odyssey.
-But for some reason the album worked quite well.
-The 1995 release sold by the bucket-load at home, probably the first and only time an Anúna album would do so well in our own country.
-Its mix of traditional Irish songs on the same disc as works by Hildegarde von Bingen was oddly cohesive.
+Dúlamán and Geantraí were originally one single song, but the necessity for another up tempo number forced me to split it in half.
+Some of the material was way off the beaten track – O Viridissima was a cascade of falling silvery voices and Tenebrae III sounded like it had fallen off the soundtrack of a video game.
+For some reason the album worked very well.
+The 1995 release was very successful at home mainly on the back of massive over exposure the previous year.
+Its mix of traditional Irish songs on the same disc as works by Hildegard of Bingen was oddly persuasive too.